eisenhart-andrew/Beck-group/README.md

 # Beck-group
-Repository for the Beck research group
+Repository for the Thomas L. Beck research group at the University of Cincinnati